 After Citroen decided to reduce its presence in the WTCC, Ma had to leave the team.
 However, he found a new engagement in the fast-growing FIA Formula E Championship.
 He signed with the Team Aguri for the last four races of the year but failed to pick points.

 Chinese driver stayed in the series for the 2016-2017 campaign.
-Team Aguri was sold to China Media Capital and renamed to Techeetah, so Ma will have a chance to score his maiden points in the series as a member of the Chinese team.
+Team Aguri was sold to China Media Capital and renamed to Techeetah.
+Ma participated in the first three rounds but after that he was replaced by Esteban Gutierrez.

 In 2017, Ma spent a season in the FRD LMP3 Series and recorded one-off return to the FIA WTCC, driving a Citroen C-Elysee for Sebastien Loeb Racing at the streets of Macau.